thosgood/this-weeks-finds/markdown/101-151/week147.md

 > connected.
 Conversely, given a topological group G, LBG is homotopy
 > equivalent to G.
 >
-> So what we\'re seeing is that topological groups and connected pointed
+> So what we're seeing is that topological groups and connected pointed
 > spaces are secretly the same thing, at least from the viewpoint of
 > homotopy theory.
 In topology, few things are as important as this
 > fact.
 >
-> But what\'s really going on here?
+> But what's really going on here?
 Well, to go from a topological group
 > G to a connected pointed space, you have to form BG, which has all the
 > same homotopy groups but just pushed up one notch:
 >